+Do you:

-Do you know someone who is being hurt?
-Or someone who is causing harm?
-Are you worried about what might be happening in a loved one's relationship?
+- Know someone who is being hurt?

+- Know someone who is causing harm?

+- Feel worried about what might be happening in a loved one's relationship?

 You are not alone-we are here to help!

 This guide will help you support someone who is struggling in their relationship-and to take care of yourself while you're doing it.
-People are more likely to turn to their community (friends, family, you) than they are to professionals.
+People are more likely to turn to their community (friends, family, YOU) than they are to professionals.